-- SOURCE 1:Supplied by local authorities in the area i.e. Witvlei or Gobabis.Requirement: Completed water supply form submitted to the local authority. - SOURCE 2: Supplied directly from farmer's boreholes with their permission.
+- SOURCE 1: Supplied by local authorities in the area i.e. Witvlei or Gobabis Requirement: Completed water supply form submitted to the local authority. - SOURCE 2: Supplied directly from farmer's boreholes with their permission.
 Alternatively, if a demand for water arises and where many holes are to be drilled in an area, then a borehole may be drilled.
-In this case the required water borehole permits, and abstraction permit shall be obtained from the MAWLR.
+In this case the required water borehole permits, and abstraction permit shall be obtained from the Ministry of Agriculture Water and Forestry.